tklovett/MaudeMiner/README.md

 ```
 **Note:**
 Depending on the speed of your machine, downloading the data and loading it into a database locally may take a long time.
 Dowloading may take up to 10 minutes.
 Loading may take hours.
-I recommend letting it run overnight if you don't have a powerful machine.
+I recommend letting the loader run overnight if you don't have a fast machine with plenty of RAM to spare.

 LICENSE